rarible/scalether-maven-plugin/README.md

+# Maven plugin for generation of contract wrappers

-# Generate smart contract wrappers and use them to call/execute transactions
+Generate smart contract wrappers and use them to call/execute transactions.

+### Usage

-## add scalether-maven-plugin to pom.xml
+Add scalether-maven-plugin to pom.xml

 ```xml
 <plugin>